How to pick the right portion sizes for you

 6. Whether you're using a tablespoon or cup, it should be leveled off

-The best-measuring spoons and cups are ones that can be squared off for easy leveling like this angled one from WW.
+The best measuring spoons and cups are ones that can be squared off for easy leveling, like these stainless steel ones from WW.

 7. Take your portion and then move away